DDTH/osgiserver/README.md

 ## Installation ##

-- Clone github project
+- Clone github project.
-- run `mvn clean package`
+- Build th package with maven: `mvn clean package`.
 - The package is available at `orest-distribution/orestws-distribution-<version>-bin/dist`.
-You may copy it to your favourite location, e.g. `C:\ORESTWS`
+You may copy it to your favourite location, e.g. `C:\ORESTWS`.

 Under directory `orest-distribution/orestws-distribution-<version>-bin/dist` there are several files and directories: